cfireborn/cfireborn.github.io/README.md

 See the comments in that file for the required fields.
 When configured, each client will push entries to Firestore and display updates in real time.

+If you prefer not to expose Firebase client credentials, a small Node server using the `firebase-admin` SDK is provided under `logserver/`.
+Copy `logserver/serviceAccountKey.example.json` to
+`logserver/serviceAccountKey.json` and fill it with your Firebase service account credentials.
+Start the server with `npm install` and `node index.js` from that directory.
+Then copy `activitylog/serverConfig.example.js` to `activitylog/serverConfig.js` and set `logServerUrl` to the deployed server's `/log` endpoint.
+The browser script will POST log entries to this server, which stores them in Firestore using the admin SDK.

+To keep your credentials secret on GitHub, add the JSON contents as a repository secret named `FIREBASE_SERVICE_ACCOUNT` and run the server in a host that loads this environment variable.

 ## Development

 Simply edit the files in place and open `index.html` or any of the